Bundle Adjustment in the Eager Mode: Methodology

 This dynamic DAG construction avoids the need to define an explicit computational graph ahead of time, unlike traditional C++-based optimizers.
 Users can define their optimization problem using intuitive Python control flows, such as loops and conditional branches, and our system will automatically trace the computation to infer gradient dependencies and the Jacobian sparsity pattern.
 This makes it possible to construct a dynamic and data-dependent model while retaining full compatibility with GPU-accelerated operations and PyTorch’s eager execution semantics.
 As long as the operation is differentiable in PyTorch, its contributions to the Jacobian will be automatically tracked and incorporated by our backend.
 This design ensures that researchers can prototype rapidly without being constrained by rigid computational graph templates or the need to manually encode sparsity patterns.

 In summary, our AutoDiff bridges the gap between classic optimization routines and modern deep learning paradigms.
-This approach not only simplifies the implementation of BA but also generalizes to a variety of optimization tasks such as pose graph optimization discussed in \sref{sec:pgo}.
+This approach not only simplifies the implementation of BA but also generalizes to a variety of optimization tasks such as PGO discussed in \sref{sec:pgo_method}.